Bile; Cholestasis; Digestive System Diseases; Hepatitis; Jaundice; Liver; Cholangitis, Sclerosing

 - Mechansims of bile acid induced inflammatory injury and the role of innate immunitay in cholestasis

-- The effect of retinoids in an animal model of and patients with sclerosing cholangitis
+- The effect of retinoids and cytokine receptor blockers in an animal model of and patients with sclerosing cholangitis

 - The role of MIF and CD72 as biomarkers of stress in autoimmune hepatitis

-- The role of NHERF-2 (EBP50) in the regulation and expression of Multidrug resistance protein-2 (Mrp2)
+- The role of Ost-alpha/beta as a target for treatmetn of cholestasis and in regulation of lipid biosynthesis

 - Evolution of bile acid transporters in vertebrates